Access work placements in publishing and media

 - 6 x credit points of open elective units

 - no more than 10 credit points at level 1

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)

-Complete three 1-credit units chosen from the following list:
+Complete three 1-credit point units chosen from List A below:

 Complete six electives, of which at least two must be 2nd or 3rd level